nexy7574/nio-bot/docs/guides/001-getting-started.md

 And the following installed on the machine you want to run the bot on:

-* Python 3.11 or higher with sqlite support
+* Python with sqlite support
 * `libolm` (use your system package manager, like apt or pacman) in order to use end-to-end encryption.
 * A decent network connection (at *least* a few megabits a second, preferably more)
 * At least 100mb free storage space (for the database and other files)